Twenty-mule team: Promotion and fame

 In 1958, a twenty-mule team made a symbolic haul out of the new pit at U.S. Borax, commemorating the transition from underground to open-pit mining.
 Other appearances for twenty-mule teams included President Wilson's inauguration in 1917.

 Promotional team appearances ended with an outing in the January 1, 1999, Rose Parade.
 The team had a shakedown outing in a 1998 Boron, California, parade.
 The company spent $100,000, refitting the 115-year-old wagons and obtaining harnesses and mules for the performance.
 There were no plans for additional public appearances for advertising purposes, as the company no longer had a retail product line.

 U.S. Borax put out a paperback publication titled The Last Ride, the Borax Twenty Mule Team 1883–1999 that included many details about the history of the team and the preparation for the Rose Parade outing.
 There is a photo of Borax Bill driving the team down Broadway in New York City with bells on every animal.
 Most of the time, only the leaders wore bells.
 Another picture shows the team in San Francisco in 1917.
 This picture clearly shows the teamster on a horse.
 Another historic picture shows a working borax freight team with a mix of horses and mules.

+A road that somewhat follows the route of the twenty-mule teams through California City, California is named Twenty Mule Team Parkway.
+The main street in Boron, California, a former alignment of California State Route 58, is named Twenty Mule Team Road.